toebeann/gib/README.md

 3. Close the window.

 The game should now run with mods once more when launched through Steam.
-If you get an error when you try and launch the game, it means you made a mistake when editing the launch options.
+If you get an error when you try to launch the game, it means you made a mistake when editing the launch options.
 If you can't seem to fix it, you will need to run gib again to reinstall BepInEx for the game - don't delete any files, just run the gib command again and it will fix the launch options for you - you won't